 Award for best M.A. thesis in the Department of Politics of East Asia, Ruhr University Bochum, Germany (2017)

 In winter 2020/2021, together with two other PhD students, I co-founded the SDG Research Network at the University of Edinburgh.
 We provide a platform for students and researchers from all disciplines to exchange ideas about their work and how it connects/relates with the SDGs.

-Since fall 2018 I am co-convening the student-led Foreign Policy Analysis Research Group at the University of Edinburgh's Politics and International Relations department.
+From fall 2018 to February 2023 I was co-convening the student-led Foreign Policy Research Group at the University of Edinburgh's Politics and International Relations department.

 In the summer months of 2018, I conducted a comparative study of urban climate adaptation measures and knowledge exchange between the cities of Edinburgh and Copenhagen.
 The report is available at the living lab projects database of Edinburgh University's Social Responsibility and Sustainability department.